Discovering the Damage

 So, if you are unable to locate the driver of the other vehicle there is little that can be done apart from having to pay for the damages yourself, in one way or another.

 The important thing to work out is whether a) it is worth fixing the damage and if you do decide to fix it, b) whether it is cheaper to claim on your car insurance or to pay for the damage yourself.

-When trying to work this out, you need to bear in mind the excess on your policy (both voluntary and compulsory) when making a claim as well as considering the impact to the cost of insuring your car at renewal – particularly if you would lose a no claims bonus.
+When trying to work this out, you need to bear in mind the excess on your policy (both voluntary and compulsory) when making a claim as well as considering the impact to the cost of insuring your car at renewal – particularly if you will then be looking for insurance without your no claims bonus.

 Using my situation as a real-life example: my car was hit quite badly, causing £1,200 of damage.
 My total excess was £300, so making a claim would cost me £300 immediately plus the loss of my two years no claims bonus and an increase in my insurance price for the foreseeable.
 Having gone down the route of claiming on my insurance, when it came time to renew my cover, my policy had gone up by over £500 and would go on to stay higher over the coming years.
 Effectively, even though I claimed on my insurance, I still paid for the cost of fixing the car through the excess and increased premiums.
 Ouch – this is forking out for something that was absolutely nothing to do with you, so you may want to look at ways to protect yourself for the future.

 Ways to prevent this occurring & other tips

 Dashcam: Getting a dashcam may help catch one of these inconsiderate road users in the act.
 You can pick one up for less than £100 and you may get a recording of the incident and number plate if you position the camera in the right place.
 The added benefit is that a dashcam can help lower your insurance premiums (in part down to this very reason!).